kylewong975/Interactive-Pascal/README.md

 DescChanger attached to DescText
 TriangleGenerator attached to Triangle, with how ever many rows you want, and the Cube (from the Prefabs folder) as the Prefab.

 2. Use the following keys, with the following functionalities:

     **On a computer**

-'r' key to change remainder
+* `r` key to change remainder
-'t' key to change the modulus
+* `t` key to change the modulus
-'y' key to switch between diagonals
+* `y` key to switch between diagonals
-WASD or arrow keys (up, left, down, right) to rotate the camera up, left, down, right, respectively 'z' key to zoom in
+* `WASD or arrow keys (up, left, down, right)` to rotate the camera up, left, down, right, respectively
+* `z` key to zoom in
-'x' key to zoom out
+* `x` key to zoom out

   **On Samsung Gear VR**

-Just tap the button on the side of the VR to confirm a selection.
+* Just tap the button on the side of the VR to confirm a selection.
 Rotate the gear to rotate the camera.
 Look directly at one of the buttons (the buttons should slightly pop up), tap to "press" that button!